Cadillac Mountain: History

 From 1883 until 1893 the Green Mountain Cog Railway ran to the summit to take visitors to the Green Mountain Hotel.
 The hotel burned down in 1895 and the cog train was sold and moved to the Mount Washington Cog Railway in New Hampshire.

 The summit also played a significant role during World War II as a base for early-warning warcraft detection.
 The mountain's height and location made it the ideal place for a radar facility to achieve strong signals.
 Today the mountain continues to be used for communication by the police, National Park Service, Coast Guard, and fire department.

-Overview

 There are various hiking trails and a paved road that lead to the summit of Cadillac Mountain.
 Going to the summit to see the first sunrise in the continental U.S. is a common activity; however, Cadillac only experiences the first sunrise from October 7 through March 6.
 For a few weeks around the equinoxes, the sun rises first at West Quoddy Head in Lubec, Maine.
 During the remainder of spring and throughout summer, the sun rises first on Mars Hill, 150 mi to the northeast.